Get help today 888-744-0069 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-Signs That You May Need Rehab
+Signs That You May Need Drug and Alcohol Rehab

-Drug Use Has Become Your Main Priority
+1. Drug Use Has Become Your Main Priority

-One sign of addiction is when substance use becomes your main focus.
+One sign of addiction is when substance use becomes your focus.
 If the substance consumes your thoughts throughout the day and you spend increasing amounts of time, effort, and resources attempting to acquire and use the drug, you may be addicted.1

 As drug or alcohol addiction progresses, your interests, activities, and involvements eventually begin taking a backseat to drug use.
-You may begin neglecting your home, work and/or school responsibilities.
+You may begin neglecting your home, work, and/or school responsibilities.
 If you have noticed that you no longer spend time with the people you love or choose to participate in the activities you previously enjoyed, you may have a problem and can likely benefit from entering an addiction treatment program.

-Your Health Is Suffering
+2. Your Health is Suffering

 Substance misuse is associated with a myriad of ill health effects.2 The drug being misused will dictate the specific effects.
 For example, alcohol addiction is linked to long-term liver problems and various types of cancer.